jgupta7/ScribbleBoard/README.md

 HELLO!
 Thank you for downloading Scribble Board!

---NOTE-- Please refer to the instructional video, which covers all these instructions in an easy to understand format --NOTE--

 ***Instructions***

 There are a couple things to know in order to use Scribble Board effectively.